bethesque/pact-wiki/Sharing-pacts-between-consumer-and-provider.md

 #### 3. Use Github/Bitbucket URL

 This only works for repositories that don't require authentication to read.
-Make sure that you always regenerate the pacts before committing if you make any changes to the pact specs.
+Make sure that you always regenerate the pacts before committing if you make any changes to the pact specs, and that the specs are always passing before you commit, because you don't want to verify the pact from a broken build.

 #### 4. Use a Pact Broker